MinaAlmasi/inner-speech-MEG/README.md

 All code in the `src` folder was utilised for various stages of the project.

 Below, an overview of the repository is described.
-For reproducing the results, please follow the *Pipeline* section.
-Please note that the data cannot be made publicaly available, and the scripts are therefore not able to run without gaining access to the data.
+For reproducibility, please refer to the *Pipeline* section.
+Note that the data is highly sensitive and therefore cannot be made publicly available.
+Hence, the scripts are not able to run without firstly gaining access to the data.

 ## Structure
 The repository is structured as such: